incubiq/vote_with_did/README.md

 Using Atala Prism on Cardano, we will offer an open-source SDK and an App to deliver secure and anonymous voting across the whole Cardano eco-system, replacing private legacy voting apps.

+This project is planned to start in August 2024, and be delivered by end July 2025.

 ## Links to initial proposal

  - Catalyst F12 proposal : https://cardano.ideascale.com/c/idea/119903